minprog/prog-beta-gamma/20 Problem sets/20 Simple Java/05 Getting Started.md

 # Getting Started

-Most likely you have already installed the virtual machine that contains Ubuntu, as needed for this course.
+Possibly, you have already installed the virtual machine that contains Ubuntu, as needed for this course.
 If not, head to <https://datanose.nl/#byod> and click through to the VMware Store to "order" (for free) VMware Workstation for Windows or VMware Fusion for Mac.